 Agile methodology has changed the working style of organizations and worked wonders for them by increasing the overall productivity.
-But, a company can't take full benefits of agile development by simply adopting it.
-It has to bring in the agile metrics into the picture which bring much value to the company.
+But, a company can't take the full benefits of agile development by simply adopting it.
+It has to bring the agile metrics into the picture which brings much value to the company.

 Agile metrics help in tracking and monitoring productivity across the different stages of the software development lifecycle (SDLC).
 In this article, we are going to discuss the top 15 most powerful agile metrics that are important for a firm to succeed.

 If you want to enrich your career and become a professional in Agile, then visit Mindmajix - a global online training platform: "Agile Online Certification Training" This course will help you to achieve excellence in this domain.